 If you’re a web developer who is looking to go remote, you’re probably wondering where to start.
-Lucky for you, there are plenty of job boards full of freelance and full-time opportunities to choose from.
+Lucky for you, there are plenty of job boards full of freelance and full-time opportunities for a front-end, back-end, or full-stack developer to choose from.
 Let’s go over a few.

 How to find remote web developer jobs

 Job hunting is more challenging than it used to be.
 With hundreds to thousands of applicants applying to roles at coveted companies, it can be difficult to even get your resume seen by a hiring manager.